ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 {: pre}

 Every time that you start a new terminal session, you must run the previous `source` command.
-Alternatively, you can move the environment variables file to the `/etc/profile.d` directory during the cluster configuration.
+Alternatively, you can move the environment variables file to the `/etc/profile.d` directory for the duration of the cluster configuration.
 In this example, the file is sourced automatically each time you log in to the server.
 {: important}